GuyMograbi/mograblog/src/posts/2015/10/angular-improve-website-performance-with-5-lines-of-code.md

 published: 2015-10-11T22:30:00.001-07:00
 layout: post.hbs
 keywords: angular
-description: 5 lines of code in angular written once can affect your entire project by auto release resources and cancel delayed action after navigating away from the page. in this post i will explore and explain the problem and its solutions.
+description: 5 lines of code in angular written once can affect your entire project by auto releasing resources and cancel delayed action after navigating away from the page. in this post i will explore and explain the problem and its solutions.
 ---

-5 lines of code in angular written once can affect your entire project by auto release resources and cancel delayed action after navigating away from the page. in this post i will explore and explain the problem and its solutions.
+5 lines of code in angular written once can affect your entire project by auto releasing resources and cancel delayed action after navigating away from the page. in this post i will explore and explain the problem and its solutions.

 # The problem